 The Institute of Advanced Studies hosts a selection of public lectures by prominent local, national and international speakers.

-Many of our lectures are recorded, visit our 2015 Lectures page to listen to our stellar line up of local and visiting scholars discussing their research.
+Many of our lectures are recorded, visit our Past Lectures Page to listen to our stellar line up of local and visiting scholars discussing their research.

 2017 Public Lectures

 |29 Mar||Challenges in Training and Educating 21st-Century Interpreters||Marc Orlando, Director of Translation and Interpreting Studies program, Monash University|

 |30 Mar||The Immediate Dangers of Nuclear War: consequences for, and responsibilities of the health professions||Sue Wareham, Medical Association for Prevention of War|

 |30 Mar||Italy’s Fragile Unity.
 The North & the South: Yesterday, Today & Tomorrow||John Davis, the Emiliana Pasca Noether Professor of Modern Italian History, University of Connecticut and 2017 UWA Fred Alexander Fellow|

 |4 Apr||‘The everyday stuff of life’: Jane Austen and the law||Kieran Dolin, English and Cultural Studies, The University of Western Australia|

 |4 Apr||Offshore Safety in the Wake of the Macondo Disaster: business as usual or sea change?||Jacqueline L. Weaver, the A.A.
 White Professor of Law, University of Houston Law Center and Terence Daintith, Professorial Fellow, University of London’s Institute of Advanced Legal Studies|